Alfa Romeo 155: Specifications and special editions

 The 155 was initially available with 1.7 L Twin Spark, 1.8 L Twin Spark, and 2.0 L Twin Spark petrol engines, the latter two were equipped with variable valve timing.
 The 1.7 L was not sold in the United Kingdom.

 Two four cylinder turbocharged diesel engines, a Fiat derived 1.9 L (92 PS) and a VM Motori 2.5 L (125 PS) were available in some markets, except for the United Kingdom.

 At the top of the 155 range were the 2.5 L V6, using a 166 PS engine derived from the 3.0 L V6 used in the larger 164, and the Q4 which used a drivetrain derived from the Lancia Delta Integrale which meant a 190 PS 2.0 L 16V turbocharged engine and permanent four-wheel drive.

-The Q4 also incorporated three differential gears (normal at the front, epicyclic at the centre (including a Ferguson viscous coupling) and torsen self-locking at the rear).
+The Q4 also incorporated three differential gears (normal at the front, epicyclic at the centre (including a Ferguson viscous coupling) and Torsen self-locking at the rear).
 Both the 2.5 V6 and Q4 models were also available with electronically adjustable suspension with two damper settings (automatic and sport).

-The most notable special edition was the "Silverstone" edition released in the United Kingdom which was known as the "Formula" in Europe: this was intended as a homologation exercise to allow Alfa Romeo to compete in the British Touring Car Championship race series and consequently came with a bolt on aero kit, consisting of an adjustable rear spoiler and extendable front air splitter.
-These changes caused controversy during the 1994 BTCC as it was seen as an unfair advantage to many, and after missing 2 races Alfa Romeo were forced to remove the aero kit from the car to finish the championship.
+The most notable special edition was the "Silverstone" edition released in the United Kingdom which was known as the "Formula" in Europe: this was intended to homologate an aero pack for Alfa Romeo in the British Touring Car Championship race series.
+The pack was included in the boot as bolt on aero kit, consisting of an adjustable rear spoiler and extendable front air splitter.
+These changes caused controversy during the 1994 BTCC as it was seen as an unfair advantage by the other teams and after missing 1 race, Alfa Romeo were forced to run with aero in its lowest downforce form to finish the championship.

 The Silverstone was a lighter but no more powerful version of the 1.8 L, even though the race car it was homologating had a 2.0 L engine.
-This anomaly came about because the 1.8 L engine block, with its narrower bore, allowed Alfa to use a longer stroke on the racing car and stay within the 2.0 L capacity limit.
+This anomaly came about because the 1.8 L engine block, with its narrower bore, allowed Alfa Romeo to use a longer stroke on the racing car and stay within the 2.0 L capacity limit.

 The Silverstone was only available in either Alfa red or Black paintwork with plain, unpainted bumpers.